sarmad-21/Diabetes-Classification/README.md

 </pre>

 ## Performance and Evaluation
-The models were evaluated using
+The models were evaluated using cross validation accuracy, confusion matrices, and misclassification probabilities.
+Further I wanted to compare how each model performed using the original data and the data with pca applied to it.